invictus-j3/EVE-NG-API/README.md

 _Note_: Active project.
 Documentation may not be complete.

-The idea of this respository came from getting tired having to start the same lab everytime the EVE-NG server shutdown or reboot.
-This workflow is built using the API so it can be used from where with IP connectivity.
+The idea of this respository came from getting tired having to start the same lab everytime the EVE-NG server shutdown or reboot. .
 Cloning this repo to the EVE-NG server will allow the __startup_lab.py__ script to be ran after boot.

 ## Variables